mraza9910/Project-Predicting-Customer-Churn/README.md

 # 🎯 Objectives
 * Understand key factors contributing to customer churn
-* Build and evaluate classification models to predict churn
+* Build and evaluate classification models to predict likelihood of a customer churning
 * Provide actionable business insights based on model results

 # 🧪 Methods & Tools